The complete Pick property for pairs of kernels and Shimorin's factorization: The CC Property for Diagonal Holomorphic Pairs

 \subsection{CP implies CC}

 The last ingredient that will be needed for our proof of Theorem~\ref{introextmain} (contained in Section~\ref{mainmain}) is a direct passage from the CP to the CC property.
 Establishing such a passage will be our main objective for this subsection.
 The idea is to apply the complete Pick pair assumption to tuples of points near $\mathbf{0}$ and then take a limit - letting these points tend to $\mathbf{0}$.
+Before proceeding we highlight an ingredient in the proof, Proposition~\ref{autopolyn}.
+Namely, for a $(k,\ell)$ pair with $k$ normalized, multiplication by a monomial $z^b$ defines a bounded multiplier from $\mathcal{H}_k$ to $\mathcal{H_{\ell}}$ and moreover, as pointed out by an anonymous referee, in fact the mutiplier norm of $z^b$ coincides with its Hilbert space norm in $\mathcal{H}_\ell.$